therealdev101/splendor-blockchain-v4/README.md

 ## 🌟 Overview

-Splendor Blockchain V4 is the world's first AI-optimized, GPU-accelerated blockchain that combines cutting-edge artificial intelligence with high-performance computing to deliver unmatched transaction throughput and intelligent system optimization.
+Splendor Blockchain V4 is the **World's Fastest EVM Blockchain** - the first AI-optimized, GPU-accelerated blockchain that combines cutting-edge artificial intelligence with high-performance computing to deliver unmatched transaction throughput and intelligent system optimization.
+With **2.35M+ TPS verified performance**, we've achieved the highest EVM-compatible blockchain performance in history.

 ### 🚀 Revolutionary Features